 “Wood-Chuck” directed by Balaji Ragupathi, is an official selection at the 7th Edition of the 2018 International Filmmaker Festival of New York, representing India.
 The short, directed and produced by Balaji Ragupathi, written by Balaji R, Vasanthakumar M., stars Sibbi Maruthu and Faniveer.
 The screening will take place at 4:00PM Tuesday, May 29, 2018 at Kaufman Astoria Studios (34-12 36th St, Astoria, NY 11106).
-To reserve the ticket visit EventBrite.

 Meet the Artist: NY Elite with Director Balaji Ragupathi